RHexMan/RHex/README.md

 RHex is written in PERL with heavy use of PDL and comprises two main programs, RHexCast and RHexSwing3D.
 These programs allow very detailed user specification of rod and line components.
 The first simulates a complete aerial fly cast in a vertical plane, following motion of the rod, line, leader, tippet and fly caused by a user-specified motion of the rod handle.
 The second simulates, in full 3D, the motion of the line, leader, tippet and fly, both in moving water and in still air above, caused by a user-specified motion of the rod tip.
 This simulation speaks to the common fishing technique of swinging streamers, but is also applicable to the drifting (dead or czech) of nymphs.

 Each program has an interactive control panel that allows setting, saving, and retrieving of complex parameter sets, running the simulations, and plotting and saving the results, both as text and as static graphic files.
 The primary outputs of these programs are 3D mouse-rotatable plots that show the rod and/or line as a sequence  of traces representing the component configuration at equally spaced times.
 The earliest traces are shown in green and the latest in red, with the intermediate ones shown in brownish shades that are the combination of green and red in appropriate proportion.
 Open circles, solid circles, diamonds and squares mark the locations of the rod tip, line-leader and leader-tippet junctions, and the fly.
+In addition to the rotation, the plots may be zoomed and translated in real time, which allows comprehensive inspection of the data.
+The last section of this document describes how to effect the various transformations.

 An auxilliary program, RHexReplot3D, allows the replotting of saved text data, with a possibly different choice of line and point markers and reduced time range and frame rate.